ruiluo-cn/rluo/_pages/about.md

   - /about.html
 ---

-My name is **Zhiri Tang** (**汤知日** in Chinese) and I'm currently working towards the Ph.D degree at the Department of Computer Science, City University of Hong Kong.
-Prior to that, I received B.Sc and M.Eng degree from Wuhan University in 2017 and 2019, respectively.
+My name is **Rui Luo** (**骆睿** in Chinese) and I'm currently working towards the Ph.D degree at the electrical and computer engineering from the State-Key Laboratory of Analog and Mixed-Signal VLSI, Faculty of Science and Technology, University of Macau.
+Prior to that, I received B.Sc degree from Wuhan University in 2017 and M.Sc degree from Shanghai Institute of Microsystem and Information Technology in 2020.

 It's an exciting thing for me to broaden horizon on different areas continually.
 I've done some research on neuromorphic computing during the past few years, which mainly includes brain-inspired computing and memristive neural networks on hardware.
 And now, my research topics mainly focus on machine learning and its applications on coginitive computing, brain-related issues and some medical problems.

-E-mail: *Gerin.Tang@my.cityu.edu.hk*; *GerineTang@whu.edu.cn*
+E-mail: *rui.luo@whu.edu.cn*

 <p align="right"> Last Update: 2020.4.25 </p>